 Parents, pupils and staff at Sir William Burrough School met Mayor John Biggs and discussed ideas for making their area safer and more attractive, including closure of Salmon Street, directly outside the school.

 Residents and community groups across the borough are being encouraged to work with the council to love their neighbourhood by suggesting how areas can be made more attractive.

-A £3 million scheme to invest in local infrastructure to brighten and uplift neighbourhoods will start this September.
+A £3 million scheme to invest in local infrastructure to brighten and uplift neighbourhoods started in September.

 The Mayor’s Neighbourhood Refresh programme will be rolled out across the borough over the next three years.